Cosmic Ly$\alpha$ Emission from Diffuse Gas: Discussion

-Recent surveys using integral field unit (IFU) spectrographs on 8–10m class ground-based telescopes, such as MUSE, KCWI, and HETDEX \citep{Bacon2010, Chen2021, Davis2023}, have made it possible to study individual, faint Ly$\alpha$ halos.
-The detection of filamentary Ly$\alpha$ emission around galaxies reveals the diffuse gas believed to fuel galaxy growth \citep{Umehata2019, Martin2019}.
-Ly$\alpha$ emission serves as a powerful cosmological tool, helping to uncover the mysteries of the early universe.
+Recent surveys using integral field unit (IFU) spectrographs on 8–10m class ground-based telescopes, such as MUSE and KCWI \citep{Bacon2010, Chen2021}, have revolutionized the study of faint Ly$\alpha$ emission, particularly in the CGM and IGM.
+These instruments have enabled the detection of extended Ly$\alpha$ nebulae around AGNs \citep{2017ASSL..430..195C} and filamentary Ly$\alpha$ emission in overdense galaxy environments, revealing the diffuse gas believed to fuel galaxy growth \citep{2019Umehata, Martin2019}.
+Surveys have also detected Ly$\alpha$ halos around star-forming galaxies extending tens of kpc, as well as filamentary structures around protoclusters and quasars \citep{2017Bacon, Chen2021, Martin2023}.
+These observations provide a direct view of the CGM and cosmic web, often revealing regions where collisional excitation dominates Ly$\alpha$ production, such as in high-density environments near massive halos.

-Upcoming 30m class telescopes will further enhance the detection of Ly$\alpha$ filaments \citep{Byrohl2023}, providing deeper insight into the large-scale structure of the universe and the distribution of the cosmic web.
-The next-generation MUSE-like observatory, the European Extremely Large Telescope (E-ELT), with its long exposure capabilities, will allow for more detailed analyses \citep{2021Witstok}.
-Similarly, other 30m class telescopes like the Thirty Meter Telescope (TMT) and the Giant Magellan Telescope (GMT) will enable the statistical detection of faint Ly$\alpha$ emission from galaxies at $z \sim 10$ \citep{Yajima2018}.
-These surveys will offer valuable insights into the processes governing cosmic reionization, star formation rates, and galactic feedback mechanisms.